-If your flower garden has been dug up by an animal or damaged in any way there are ways to salvage your damaged garden.
+If your flower garden has been dug up by an animal or damaged in any way, there are ways to salvage your damaged garden.
 A damaged garden is not the end of the world.
-As long as the roots are healthy and intact then your plants stand a chance of survival.
-First make sure the roots are in place and firmly planted back in the ground.
-If it is watering time you may want to water the root a little before burying once more.
+As long as the roots are healthy and intact, then your plants stand a chance of survival.
+First, ensure the roots are firmly planted back in the ground.
+If it is watering time, you may want to water the root a little before burying it.
 This will ensure that your roots get extra water after facing such trauma.
-If the the soil bed has been dug up then you may want to add some compost, fertilizer or other ingredients that will support your plants.
-For an added layer of protection, you may want to add some mulch, preferably wood chip mulch because of its hardness, and it will be harder for animals to dig up.
-Many small animals like raccoons do not like the feel of wooden mulch to their feet.
-Mulch will also do your damaged garden some good since it will keep in heat and trap in extra moisture which is what your plants need if they are damaged in any way.
+If the soil bed has been dug up, then you may want to add some compost, fertilizer, or other ingredients that will support your plants.
+For an added layer of protection, you may want to add some mulch, preferably wood chip mulch, because of its hardness and it will be harder for animals to dig up.
+Many small animals like raccoons do not like the feel of wooden mulch on their feet.
+Mulch will also do your damaged garden some good since it will keep in heat and trap extra moisture, which is what your plants need if damaged.